 “My Mother-in-Law Forced My Husband to Attend a Wedding Without Me”

 My husband, James, and I separated last year for about seven months and he even filed for divorce, but we decided to reconcile and have been together ever since (about 14 months).
 We are not living together but we are a couple, and both of our immediate families know that we are together and working through our problems.
 (I am very close with my entire family and he has continued to be a part of our family life — he doesn’t really speak to his family except for his mom and dad.)
 Although my family has been extremely supportive, his mom has made it clear to me that she doesn’t want us together.
-(I hurt her son deeply and he told her everything which I understand, but I’ve also been working all year to reconcile with her as well.)
+(I hurt her son deeply and he told her everything, but I’ve also been working all year to reconcile with her as well.)

 I expressed how upset I was about this to him multiple times and in multiple ways.
 The way I see it, if I am not welcome there, how could he disregard my feelings and go anyway just to make his mom happy?
 I would never go somewhere he is not welcome and, furthermore, would never allow my family to exclude him from anything!